Can You Weld Rusty Metal? Problems and Best Options

 The best rod for rusty metal is the E6010 and, after that, the E6011.
 These rods have a cellulose-based flux that creates an aggressive arc that can burn thick rust, find the metal underneath and weld it.

 Cellulose is an organic material (fibers) that releases gases such as carbon dioxide (CO2) and hydrogen.
 These gases create a hot and aggressive arc.

 Furthermore, the gas coverage is wide, and you can manipulate the rod back and forth.
 We call this the whip and pause technique.
 It helps to burn the rust and preheat the metal before the puddle arrives.

 As a result, cellulosic rods can weld heavily rusted metal.
 They are excellent for quick repairs on exposed farm equipment, etc.

-The E6010 is the strongest against rust and runs on direct current (DC+).
+The E6010 is the strongest and runs on direct current (DC+).
 But it cannot work with most common welding machines.
 You don’t want to buy a box of E6010s and discover later that they cannot even start.